Written byAmanda Wong

 When a new update of macOS is released, most Mac users are greatly willing to download and install the macOS on their computer.
 You may eager to experience the new features brought by an update.
 Or, you hope that the update can fix bugs of the previous macOS.

 Unexpectedly, you encounter some problems when you update the Mac to the latest macOS, such as the macOS Ventura update stuck and MacBook won't turn on after macOS update.
-In addition, Mac running slow after update is also a common problem.
+In addition, Mac running slow after update is also a common problem, some even encounter the macOS Sonoma runs slow after update issue.
 What to do when it happens to you?
 Read on to learn the fixes.

 Why is your Mac running slow after update?

 Some Mac users have noticed a performance degradation after they update the Mac to a newer macOS Big Sur/Monterey/Ventura.
 If this troubles you as well, you'd better spend some time to figure out what is the culprit that makes your mac running slow.
 Following is a list of some common reasons:

 - Your Mac model is too old and incompatible with the new macOS.
 Update like macOS Monterey and macOS Ventura is not available on all Mac models.
 An incompatible macOS installed will slow down your Mac

 - A little storage is available after updating. macOS Ventura requires 12GB of available storage to upgrade from macOS Sierra or later.
 Upgrade from an older macOS requires more.

 - Outdated applications are running on your Mac.
 If you haven't updated your apps after you update the macOS, the incompatibility will also make your Mac slow.